nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * For more information on `DATE` formats, scroll down to "Accepted Date Formats"

 Examples:
-* `task deadline m/John d/Finish user guide t/2022-12-31` adds a deadline called “Finish user guide” assigned by John to you.
+* `task deadline m/Alex Yeoh d/Finish user guide t/2022-12-31` adds a deadline called “Finish user guide” assigned by Alex Yeoh to you.
-* `task deadline o/Sam d/Finish the assignment t/Jan 31 2022 #/cs2103` adds a deadline called “Finish the assignment” and tagged as "cs2103" which is assigned to Sam.
+* `task deadline o/Bernice Yu d/Finish the assignment t/Jan 31 2022 #/cs2103` adds a deadline called “Finish the assignment” and tagged as "cs2103" which is assigned to Bernice Yu.
 * `task deadline o/Myself d/Upload slides t/2022-12-31` adds a deadline called “Upload Slides” which self-assigned by you.
 * `task deadline d/Finish essay t/Jan 31 2022` adds a deadline called “Finish essay” which you assign to yourself.